zplug/zplug/README.md

     file:jq, \
     from:gh-r \
     | zplug "b4b4r07/emoji-cli"

+# Set priority to load command like a nice command
+# e.g., zsh-syntax-highlighting must be loaded
+# after executing compinit command and sourcing other plugins
+zplug "zsh-users/zsh-syntax-highlighting", nice:10

 # Install plugins if there are plugins that have not been installed
 if ! zplug check --verbose; then